 As the top exporting state for 17 years with exports valued at $315 billion in 2018, Texas continues to be a leader in international trade.
 With its unique combination of strategic location, the largest U.S. rail and road infrastructure, the most U.S. ports of entry, a multilingual workforce twice the national average, a vibrant international banking center, a diplomatic hub with Consular Corps representing about 90 nations, as well as a concentration of corporate and financial resources, Texas is a global trade powerhouse.

 From Texas, small, medium and large businesses alike have found great success in doing business globally.
 Far from being the exclusive domain of large corporations, export trade in Texas is driven by its innovative, nimble and oftentimes small firms.
 In fact, more than 90 percent of all Texas exporters are small businesses.

-The Office of the Governor's Texas Exports Assistance Program assists Texas small-to-medium sized businesses with creating and expanding their products and services into new export markets.
+The Office of the Governor's Texas Exports Assistance Program assists Texas small- and medium-sized businesses with developing new international markets and exporting their products and services around the globe.

 State Trade Expansion Program